-Video interviewing is becoming more widespread and in most cases is replacing telephone interviews as a filtering process prior to face-face interviews.
+Video interviewing is becoming more widespread and in most cases is replacing telephone interviews as a filtering process prior to face-to-face interviews.

 The two main types of video interviews are the live video (or Skype) interviews where you are talking to a real person and the technical platform is used to have a live conversation.
 The second is the recorded interview where you are provided with a question and then you are expected to record an answer using the technical platform provided, this is often a third party website like Sonru.

-The professional development centre can help set up practice sessions for both of these types of interviews.
-You can book appointments with your dedicated careers consultant and alsodrop by for a 15 minutes quick query session, bookable on the day.
-If you like, your Careers Consultant can send you a link to a practice interview.
-Just email firstname.lastname@example.org.
+The Professional Development Centre can help set up practice sessions for both of these types of interviews.
+You can book appointments with your dedicated Careers Consultant and also drop by for a 15 minute Quick Query session, bookable on the day.
+Your Careers Consultant can send you a link to a practice interview - just email email@example.com if you would like this.
 You can then come and discuss the recording, with a view to highlighting areas that could increase your chances of being selected.

 Why are video interviews so popular?

-Both video interviews and recorded interview save the recruiter a huge amount of time as they can conduct many more interviews quickly and effectively and then shortlist candidates for face to face meetings.
-Both Platforms allow the recruiter to judge your screen presence and how well you present yourself using technology.
+Both video interviews and recorded interviews save the recruiter a huge amount of time as they can conduct many more interviews quickly and effectively and then shortlist candidates for face-to-face meetings.
+Both platforms allow the recruiter to judge your screen presence and how well you present yourself using technology.